zeno

 30 January 2026

-Why does China aim for a "reasonable price recovery"?
+Why does China aim for a price recovery?

 The world seems to be experiencing a split.
 While Europe and the U.S. work to bring inflation down, China is grappling with a different problem, persistently weak prices.
 What's going on?
 Why do low prices worry Beijing?
 How are policymakers aiming for a "reasonable" rebound?
 And can the goal be achieved without creating new risks at home or abroad?
 Host Tu Yun is joined by Professor Liu...